Cloud Ready Solutions

 Quick Summary

 Keepit and Druva are closer competitors than most other pairings in this category.
 Both are pure SaaS.
 Both offer immutable storage.
 Both cover multiple SaaS applications.
 The meaningful differences are infrastructure ownership (Keepit owns its data centres, Druva runs on AWS), pricing predictability (Keepit is flat per-user, Druva adds per-GB storage), and Australian data sovereignty (Keepit has a Sydney data centre, Druva relies on AWS regions).
-Druva wins on RPO (10 minutes versus Keepit's 3x daily) and on AI-driven threat detection (MDDR).
+Druva wins on RPO (10 minutes versus Keepit's 12-hourly backups) and on AI-driven threat detection (MDDR).
 We distribute Keepit because infrastructure independence and pricing transparency matter to our partners.

 K